A PRESIDENT CAUGHT

 In April 2017, OUTA started investigating and documenting the reality and extent of Zuma’s conduct and connection to state capture.
 What we have found is a compelling case, showing little doubt about the truth of the state capture claims.

 We started with tracking and collating information that was publicly reported and often well known, moving on to legal reports and documents publicly available but insufficiently used and the records of appointments which show responsibility for decisions on lucrative and disgraceful state contracts.
-Recently, with the substantial trove of #GuptaLeaks documents, we added significantly to our investigation with e-mail trails, connections between cronies and culpability; for this we acknowledge the whistleblowers and the AmaBhungane journalists who started it.
+In June 2017, with the release of the substantial trove of #GuptaLeaks documents, we added significantly to our investigation with e-mail trails, connections between cronies and culpability; for this we acknowledge the whistleblowers and the AmaBhungane journalists who started it.

 Much of this is information unearthed by many, many people from different organisations with a single goal: defence of democracy.
 We tasked ourselves with putting it into a comprehensive, actionable form.